Why You Can't Hear Voice in Your CS2 Demo (Fixes)

 .dem.zst, not the Valve copy.

-Get the exact commands without guessing: upload your demo to the CS2 Voice Comms Calculator , tick who you want to hear, and copy.
+Get the exact commands without deriving them: upload your demo to the CS2 Voice Comms Calculator , tick who you want to hear, and copy.

 Tools mentioned in this article